 Science has a term for this ghoulish gynecomachy: Serengeti skepticism.

 But to blame the recent spate of maulings on Luddite boors or dinosaurs who hate science would be to miss the complete picture.
 For those responsible, it’s not even about the science.
-It’s about the science, and the threat it poses to their dreams of a free market where dog eats dog and nary a government regulation stands in the way of the Law of the Jungle.
+It’s about the science, and the threat it poses to their dreams of a free market where dog eats dog and nary a regulation stands in the way of the Law of the Jungle.
 For all their howls about screening fallacies, hidden declines, arbitrary temperature adjustments and pal review, they’re just dog-whistling past the grave of an obsolete economic ideology.

 Do bears crap in people-toilets?